 If you are new to this, I recommend starting with the “About our Boondocking Life” page to see how this all started.
 I am not a “blogger” who constantly posts.
 This blog is intended to educate, not to be used as a discussion forum.
+Simply put; if you post questions here they will not be answered.
 Last, if you feel that I have helped you to save your money, take a look at my page: The Money Question.
 Please look at my most recently dated page before contacting me.
 There is where I will post the latest things.

 Tapping the circle to the left will open the comments that have been left if you are interested.

 The following are links to places I recommend that you look for more information.
 Insert the usual warning here.
 You must temper everything you find with common sense.
 There is both good and bad everywhere you look and I cannot keep up with everything anybody else says.
 My opinions follow.
 Some may not agree, but I speak from experience, not what somebody else told me.
 If a link doesn’t work, just do a Google search.
 These things are finicky.
 I DO NOT APPROVE ANY ADVERTISING THAT GOOGLE ATTACHES TO THIS BLOG.
 THEY WANT $30 PER YEAR TO BLOCK ADS.